Picondx/picondx.github.io/README.md

-This is my project task given by Paul Sir
+This is my project task for practice